This is our all-in-one roundup reviewing every Avast consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Many firewalls stop there, but Avast provides a handy mid-level tool in its Network Connections display.
 This works in a basic way as a simple list of running apps and open connections, easy enough for just about anyone to use and understand.
 But if you need something more, the right-click menu enables jumping directly to the relevant application menu, or closing the connection entirely (maybe handy if you don't trust the process).

-Avast Secure Browser is a Chromium-based browser which comes with a lengthy list of security and privacy tools: ad, tracker and malicious site blocking; a custom stealth mode for private browsing; controls to block Flash content, and decide which sites can access your webcam.
+Avast Secure Browser is a Chromium-based browser which comes with a lengthy list of security and privacy tools: ad, tracker and malicious site blocking; alerts if your passwords leak; a custom stealth mode for private browsing; controls to block Flash content, and decide which sites can access your webcam.

 There’s also browser history cleaning, forced HTTPS connections, a password manager, an anti-fingerprinting system to reduce the chance of sites tracking your browser, and more.